 The retirement funds can be used to pay tuition and fees and buy books, supplies and other required equipment.

 Expenses for special-needs students also count.
 And if the student is enrolled at least half time, room and board also meet IRS expense muster.

-Uncle Sam will bend the IRA rules a bit to help you get into a house.
+Uncle Sam will bend the IRA rules a bit to help you become a homeowner.

-You can put up to $10,000 of IRA funds toward the purchase of your first home.
+You can put up to $10,000 of IRA funds when you want to buy your first home.
 If you’re married, and you and your spouse are first-time buyers, you each can pull from retirement accounts, giving you $20,000 in residential cash.

 Technically, you don’t have to be purchasing your very first abode.
 You qualify under the tax rules as long as you (or your spouse) didn’t own a principal residence at any time during the previous two years.

 You can even share your IRA wealth.
 The IRS says the first-time homebuyer using your IRA funds for a down payment can be you, your spouse, one of your children, a grandchild or a parent.

 You must use the IRA funds within 120 days of withdrawal to pay qualified acquisition costs.
 This includes the costs of buying, building or rebuilding a home, along with any usual settlement, financing or closing costs.

 These homebuying IRA options apply to traditional retirement accounts.
 The rules are a bit different for a Roth IRA.

 The $10,000 you take out for your first home is a qualified distribution as long as you’ve had your Roth account for five years.
 You can take out your retirement money without penalty, and because Roth earnings are tax-free, you’ll have no IRS bill, either.